 Demonstrate that products are FSC certified by providing vendor invoices.
 Invoices will contain the vendor’s Chain-of-Custody (COC) certificate number and identify each FSC certified product on a line-item basis.
 A “vendor” is defined as the company that furnishes wood products to project contractors and/or subcontractors for on-site installation.

-FSC-certified products must be identified as such with their FSC claim (e.g. FSC 100%, FSC Mix Credit, FSC Mix XX%, FSC Recycled Credit, FSC Recycled XX%) by line item.
+FSC-certified products must be identified as such with their FSC claim (e.g., FSC 100%, FSC Mix Credit, FSC Mix XX%, FSC Recycled Credit, FSC Recycled XX%) by line item.

 Wood products without submittal of acceptable documentation will be rejected.